Average settlement for broken tibia and fibula

 Can you receive compensation if the fracture worsens a previous injury?

-The accident caused further damage to your existing condition, which allows you to receive compensation for all the new injuries.
+The accident caused further damage to your existing condition, which allows you to receive an average settlement for broken Tibia and Fibula for all the new injuries.
 Medical evidence must show how the incident worsened your prior injury beyond its normal progression.

 Does age affect settlement value for a broken leg?